 The roots and berries have been used for a wide variety of purposes.

-Perhaps the best known and most important uses are as an adaptogen and nerve tonic.
+Perhaps the best known and most important uses of Ashwaghanda are as an adaptogen and nerve tonic.

-It is also considered important for its’ rejuvenative and anti-ageing qualities.
+Ashwaghanda is also considered an important herb for its’ rejuvenative and anti-ageing qualities.

 In Ayurveda, specific herbs are recognized for their adaptogenic benefits.
 Adaptogens are combinations of chemicals (amino acids, vitamins, and herbs) that modulate your stress response or reaction to a changing environment.